 According to indoor air sampling results from January, the building now has only trace amounts of TCE vapors, amounts well below the 5 micrograms per cubic meter limit local EPA officials have proposed for office buildings, based on exposure during a 50-hour work week.
 In December, levels were as high as 7.8 micrograms per cubic meter had been found in one building, and 6.4 in the other.

-Siegel also said he looked to see if the women worked in the portions of the buildings where the highest indoor air concentrations were found — high enough to cause birth defects from short term exposures.
+Siegel also looked to see if the women worked in the portions of the buildings where the highest indoor air concentrations were found -- high enough to cause birth defects from short term exposures.